cube3power/atsd/rule-engine/notifications/discord.md

 ## Overview

-The `DISCORD` notification type allows sending alert messages, alert detail tables, and charts into Discord channels.
+The `DISCORD` [notification](../web-notifications.md) allows sending alert messages, alert detail tables, and charts into Discord channels.
 The integration is based on the [Discord Webhook API](https://discordapp.com/developers/docs/resources/webhook).

 ## Prerequisites